Graylog2/documentation/pages/secure/sec_graylog_beats.rst

 The CA certificate needs to be imported on all machines that are part of the setup using the `documented steps <https://github.com/graylog-labs/shadowCA/blob/master/docs/add_ca_to_truststore.md>`__.
 Depending on your Browser you might need to import the ``.der`` to your Browser to trust the CA. In addition the CA ``.der`` file is imported to a JVM Keystore that is used by Graylog.

-adding of .der to JVM Keystore
+Adding of .der to JVM Keystore
 ------------------------------

 Graylog needs to know the CA that is used to verify the certificates.
 The prime advantage is that it only needs the CA certificate and not all known self-signed certificates in the setup.::